nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Adding a contact

-1. Deleting a person while all persons are being shown
+1. Adding a contact that shares its phone number with another existing contact.

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: At least one contact is present in the list.

+	1. Assumptions: One contact is present with the phone number `11223344`.

-    1. Test case: `delete 1`<br>
+    1. Test case: `addcontact p/11223344 n/<ANY_NAME> a/<ANY_ADDRESS> e/<ANY_UNIQUE_EMAIL>`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: An error message is displayed, telling that another existing contact already has the specified phone number or email.

+	* Note that this behavior should apply for any phone number that is already used for another contact in the list.

+1. Adding a contact that shares its email with another existing contact.

+    1. Prerequisites: At least one contact is present in the list.

+	1. Assumptions: One contact is present with the email `taken@email.com`.

-    1. Test case: `delete 0`<br>
+    1. Test case: `addcontact e/taken@email.com n/<ANY_NAME> a/<ANY_ADDRESS> p/<ANY_UNIQUE_PHONE_NUMBER>`<br>
-       Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+       Expected: An error message is displayed, telling that another existing contact already has the specified phone number or email.

+	* Note that this behavior should apply for any email that is already used for another contact in the list.

+### Editing a contact

+Similar to *Adding a contact* above (shared phone numbers and/or emails).

 ### Saving data